sergiooncode/veterinary-medical-records/README.md

 A system for intelligent processing system for veterinary medical records.

+## Architecture

+- **Frontend**: ReactJS with TypeScript and Vite for tooling
+- **Backend**: FastAPI (Python)
+- **Containerization**: Docker Compose for local development

+## Assumptions & Design Decisions

+- **Monorepo Structure**: Chose monorepo with Docker Compose for convenient local development
+- **File Storage**: Local file storage is used for development; in production, S3 or similar would be used.
+Abstraction added around storage.
+- **Text Extraction**: Started with PyPDF2 for PDF and pytesseract/PIL with OCR for images; can be extended with Word document parsing

+## Future improvements

+- TBA

 ## Iterative and incremental approach

 - Iteration 0 - Frontend skeleton + fake Data and meaningful placeholders